-LOGICAL DEVICE NUMBER: An octal logical device number.
-INPUT/OUTPUT: Select the INPUT or OUTPUT part of the device. s AREA?: Select the areas to be modified by - answering each question with YES or NO. The default answer is NO. RULES: • The second state was allely a product
+An octal logical device number.
+INPUT/OUTPUT: Select the INPUT or OUTPUT part of the device. s AREA?: Select the areas to be modified by answering each question with YES or NO. The default answer is NO.

 1) There must be a free entry in the background table.